 MECHANISMS OF SARS-COV-2 INFECTION, TRANSMISSION AND SURVIVAL

 Since its sudden outbreak and discovery, SARS-COV-2 has taken the world by storm.
-In an effort to control the current pandemic, insights on the infectious strategies of the virus are being uncovered at a furious pace.
-A better understanding of the virus has emerged that has allowed for the rapid development of treatment options[1] [2].
+In an effort to control the current pandemic, insights into the infectious strategies of the virus are being uncovered at a furious pace.
+A better understanding of the virus has emerged which has allowed for the rapid development of treatment options.[1]
+[2]

 The below article discusses a few currently known aspects of SARS-COV-2 infection and transmissibility.
 Highlights include its entry into cells, replication, immune evasion tactics, routes of exposure and environmental conditions affecting its success as a pathogen.